MicrosoftDocs/memdocs/memdocs/intune/user-help/install-intune-company-portal-android-china.md

 ms.collection:
 ---

-# Install Company Portal app for Android in mainland China
+# Install Company Portal app in mainland China

-Install the Intune Company Portal app to access  school or work resources on your Android device.
-Company Portal is available to install from the following stores:
+Install the Intune Company Portal app to access school or work resources from your Android device.
+The app is available in mainland China and can be installed from the following app stores:

 * [Baidu](https://go.microsoft.com/fwlink/?linkid=836946)
 * [Huawei](https://go.microsoft.com/fwlink/?linkid=836948)